 If you would like some general guidance on connecting a motor to your model, see the Motors Handy Hints page.

 If your motor is attached and turning, but the wheel on the rod connected to the motor isnt, there may be one of the following problems.

 1. On the Spring or Battery motor, you havent pushed the rod right through the hole in the middle.
 You must do so, or the rod will slip.
 2. On the Battery motor, if you are using the hole at the end, you have not pushed the rod in hard enough.

 If the rod is turning, but the wheel isnt:

-3. You have probably not used a tan connector to join the rod to the wheel (see Handy Hint W6).
+3. You have probably not used a tan clip to join the rod to the wheel (see Handy Hint W6).